 - Remove the onions with a slotted spoon and store in covered containers in the refrigerator or freezer.

-If you liked this recipe for slow cooker caramelized onions you might also like:
+If you like this recipe for crock pot caramelized onions you might also like: